Golf Games for Fun: 50+ Ideas Plus Bonus Side Games

 The winner is whoever has the highest total at the end of the round

 Prior to the round, you need to set a bet.
 For example, paying for the round of drinks.
 Every time anyone 3 putts they become the snake.
-Whoever is the snake at the end of the eighteen holes has lost the bet.
+Whoever is the snake at the end of the round has lost the bet.
 You can also have an extra game called black mamba for anyone that 4 puts (or worse)

 Games for Four Players